rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 * `–-add-port=80/tcp` tells the firewall to accept incoming connections over port 80, as long as they’re using the Transmission Control Protocol, which is what you want in this case.

-To repeat the process for SSL/HTTPS traffic, just run the command again, and change the service and/or the port number.
+For SSL/HTTPS traffic, just run the command again and change the service or the port number.

 ```bash
 sudo firewall-cmd --permanent --zone=public --add-service=https